tarun1475/secret-sharing.js/README.md

 It can be used to split any "secret" (i.e. a password, text file, Bitcoin private key, anything) into _n_ number of "shares" (each the same size in bits as the original secret), requiring that exactly any number _t_ ("threshold") of them be present to reconstruct the original secret.

 This is a fork of the original excellent code created by `amper5and` on Github.
-The [original secrets.js can be found there](https://github.com/amper5and/secrets.js/).
+The [original secret-sharing.js can be found there](https://github.com/amper5and/secret-sharing.js/).

 ## Installation and usage
-This fork of secrets.js is available from [bower.io](http://bower.io/search/?q=secrets.js-grempe) and [www.npmjs.com](https://www.npmjs.com/package/secrets.js-grempe).
+This fork of secret-sharing.js is available from [bower.io](http://bower.io/search/?q=secret-sharing.js) and [www.npmjs.com](https://www.npmjs.com/package/secret-sharing.js).
 Install using

-	npm install secrets.js-grempe
+	npm install secret-sharing.js

 or

-	bower install secrets.js-grempe
+	bower install secret-sharing.js

-The source code for this package is available on [Github](https://github.com/grempe/secrets.js).
+The source code for this package is available on [Github](https://github.com/grempe/secret-sharing.js).

+## Server side

 To use it in a Node.js application (Requires OpenSSL support compiled into Node):

-	var secrets = require('secrets.js');
+	var secrets = require('secret-sharing.js');

+## Web side

+First you need a library called [sjcl](https://github.com/bitwiseshiftleft/sjcl), you can download latest version or use [rawgit](https://rawgit.com) to get a CDN version linking to [sjcl file](https://github.com/bitwiseshiftleft/sjcl/blob/master/sjcl.js)

-To use it in the browser with the global 'secrets' defined, include *secrets.js* or *secrets.min.js* in your HTML.
+After sjcl declaration,to use it in the browser with the global 'secrets' defined, include *secret-sharing.js*, *secrets.min.js* or *secrets.ob.js* in your HTML.

 	<script src="secrets.min.js"></script>